AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-adv-functions.md

 ![Effect](/help/assets/icons/Effect.svg) **[!UICONTROL CDF-T(metric, number)]**

-Returns the probability that a random variable with student-t distribution with n degrees of freedom will have a z-score less than col.
+Returns the probability that a random variable with student-t distribution with n degrees of freedom have a z-score less than col.

 | Argument | Description |